Superalgos/Superalgos/README.md

 > **Important Development Notes:**
 >
 > - Please note that the ARM64 release is currently an alpha release (not fully tested).
 If you have one of these machines, do join us on our [developer channel](https://t.me/superalgosdevelop) to help us fully test this release!
-> - The single executable and the installers do not have Tensorflow active yet.
-> - There's a known issue where the screen stays white.
-In this case, go to "View/Reload" and it should work.

 ### Docker Installations